shaunlebron/pacman/README.md

 Objective
 ---------

-To faithfully recreate the original Pac-Man arcade game in a modern language-- so that its internals may better survive to be studied, modified, extended, and accessed on the open web.
+To faithfully recreate the original Pac-Man arcade game in a modern language-- so that it may survive to be studied, modified, extended, and accessed on the open web.

 Play
 ----